webclinic017/edgedb/docs/reference/reference/connection.rst

 .. _ref_reference_connection_secret_key:

 **Secret key**
-  If you want to connect to an Gel Cloud instance in either of these
+  If you want to connect to a Gel Cloud instance in either of these
   scenarios:

   - from a client binding